jontruong05/cse15l-lab-reports/labreport1.md

 ## Trying Some Commands

 At this point, we can start typing in some commands in the command line.
-Here's a snapshot of 4 examples (`ls`, `pwd`, `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`, and `ls -a`):
+The four examples shown in the screenshot below are as follows:
+* `ls`, which prints out all items in the current directory.
+In this case, there's a file called "perl5".
+* `pwd`, which prints out the absolute file path on the remote computer.
+* `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`, which attempts to print out the contents from a text file called "hello.txt".
+Unfortunately, the terminal is saying that "hello.txt" doesn't exist.
+* `ls -a`, which prints out all files, including ones that start with ".".

 ![Image](step4.png)